 If you've ever wished you could change something about your nose, you're not alone.
-Rhinoplasty, also known as a nose job or nose reshaping, is one of the most popular surgical cosmetic procedures in the United States every year.1
+Rhinoplasty, also known as a nose job or nose reshaping, is one of the most popular surgical cosmetic procedures in the United States every year.

-Below we'll dive into everything you need to know about nose jobs, including average costs, different types, whether insurance will cover the procedure and more.
+Below, we'll dive into everything you need to know about nose jobs, including average costs, different types, whether insurance will cover the procedure and more.

 Read Related Articles